 CAUTION!
 Installing the cabinet requires safe handling to ensure that no injury to personnel or damage to the cabinet occurs.

-Before installing the cabinet, verify that the splice compartment door is open to a locked position and that the battery compartment door has been removed.
+Before installing the cabinet, verify that the splice compartment door is open to its locked position and that the battery compartment doors have been removed.

 To install the cabinet on a concrete pad